fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_46.jpg)

-Figure 10.46: Scatter plot output of the dataset
+Caption: Scatter plot output of the dataset

 There is a definite positive association.
 This means that as the x value goes up, the y value goes up.